 loading...

 I recently came across an old article in The Sun Journal that answered a question from a reader who wanted to know what the original stores at the Auburn Mall were.
-As someone for who the Auburn Mall was a second home during his teenage years, this was a trip back in time to see all these names of stores that used to be there.
+As someone who considered the Auburn Mall to be a second home during his teenage years, this was a trip back in time to see all the names of stores that used to be there.

 Of the original 50 stores, only three remain as they were the day it opened.
-Here's the list of the original 50 stores at the Auburn Mall and a bit of their history for those that I could remember or find information on.
-If you can fill in the blanks on the stores I don't remember, feel free to drop a comment giving the details and I'll be happy to add the info with a nice thank you for helping out.
+Here's the list of the original 50 stores at the Auburn Mall, and a bit of their history.
+If you can fill in the blanks on the stores I don't remember, feel free to drop a comment giving the details, and I'll be happy to add the info with a nice 'thank you' for helping out.

 How Many of the Original 50 Auburn Mall Stores Do You Remember?